urbanityllc/axthe/docs/setup.md

 If you already have node.js setup, greater than version 14, and have Caddy http server running in the cloud, you are good to go, you can skip to guide.
 But I recommend you glance it.

-You should edit in the cloud, with a cloud based IDE/editor such as http://codeanywhere.com/editor, recommended!
+You should edit in the cloud, sign up for a cloud based IDE/editor,  I recommend http://codeanywhere.com/editor!

 ### Pre-requestites
 - A DNS name, I recommend http://easydns.com (and I recommend against GoDaddy)
 - A $5-$10 / month ubuntu based OS server in the cloud.
 You can pick anything similar to http://primcast.com, http://vultr.com, http://hetzner.com, Digital Ocean, Linode, etc. Likely that anything in the cloud will work
-- Sign up for an IDE/editor to edit code in the cloud (unless you are SSH and Vim expert) http://codeanywhere.com/editor .

 ## Recipe
 ```